semrush/intergalactic/website/docs/components/link/link-code.md

 @## Link inside the content

-By default, links are displayed as `inline-block` and do not wrap properly within the text.
+By default, links are displayed as `inline-block` and don’t wrap properly within the text.
 To achieve proper wrapping and underlining of links, set `noWrap=false` and `inline=true`.

 @example inline